-In addition to classic board games, many modern video games include a financial dimension as well.
+In addition to classic board games, many modern video games also include a financial dimension.
 For example, the wildly popular Nintendo Switch game Animal Crossing incorporates a savings account and a mortgage account that accrues interest when players don’t pay back their loan.
 Playing this game can teach your kid how interest works and the consequences of late payments.

 Is it too late to teach my teen about money?

 It’s not too late to teach your teen about money.
-If your teen is planning on going to college, it’s the perfect time to teach them how student loans, interest and repayments work.
+If your teen plans to attend college, it’s the perfect time to teach them how student loans, interest and repayments work.

 “Teaching financial literacy in college is simply too late,” says Robert R. Johnson, professor of finance at Creighton University and co-author of Investment Banking for Dummies.
 “By that time, many students have sealed their long-term fate by incurring burdensome student loans.”